-Warm-Up: 7 Tips for Exercise Preperation
+Warm-Up: 7 Tips for Exercise Preparation

-So, you want to start an immense weight lifting session but you’re not in the zone yet, you need some fitness warm up advice for weight training in London.
 Where do you start?
 What do you do first?
 Reach up to the sky and hope energy from above will come into your arms?
 Flex your muscles in the mirror for motivation?
 Touch your toes and bounce until you’ve decided which weight you’re going to try and lift first?
 Run on-the-spot until you’ve decided which exercise you will do first?

 You may be unclear on how to get your whole body and target muscles ready for lifting heavy weights to achieve maximum muscle growth, without getting too tired, and really target the muscle you want to train.

-Here you’ll learn why you should warm up before exercise, the best way to warm up for weight lifting, and whether cardio, stretching or something else is best.
+Here you’ll learn why you should warm up before exercise, the best way to warm up for weightlifting, and whether cardio, stretching or something else is best.

-7 Real tips for warming up with weights
+7 Real Tips for Warming up with Weights

 - Start light, but not too light.
 When lifting weights you can use a specific calculation to find the correct weights to use during the training.